 You can help employees ease into this process and keep them interested by releasing new functions on a roll-out basis, and make it fun with competitions or rewards.
 Continue to get feedback and make changes or adaptations when necessary to show your employees that they have a voice in this system and are ultimately in charge.
 Also be sure to set up intranet management teams that will be in charge of monitoring content to make sure it is relevant and user-focused, and so employees can have a point-person for questions or concerns.

 6. Sustaining intranet use: tips for a social solution

 After the initial implementation and intranet adoption occurs, you will want to set up processes to make sure everything sticks and doesn’t fizzle out over time.
 You want a sustainable, long-term solution for your business.
 Here are some ways you can encourage continued intranet use:

-Rely on social features: There are many social features built-in to an intranet that will lend themselves to getting your employees on the intranet.
+Rely on social features There are many social features built-in to an intranet that will lend themselves to getting your employees on the intranet system.
 Instant chatting, commenting, sharing, liking, @mentions, topic tags, and forum subscriptions will notify employees when they are personally called-out in the intranet, which will likely lead them to log in and see what’s happening.
 Take advantage of these social aspects and add in fun features like non-work related quizzes or purely social group forums to keep them engaged.

-Getting buy-in for intranet adoption is all about focusing on how the solution will benefit: the team, the individual, the manager, the company at large.
+Getting buy-in for intranet adoption is all about focusing on the benefits of intranets for the team, the individual, the manager, and the company at large.
 This is fairly easy to focus on as the advantages of an intranet solution are plentiful.